jbossdemocentral/bpms-signavio-integration-demo/README.md

 JBoss BPM Suite and Signavio Process Editor Demo
 ================================================
-The example project mortgage demo that is delivered with the JBoss BPM product, but in this case we are importing the process as designed externally in the Signavio Process Designer.
+The example project mortgage demo that is delivered with the JBoss BPM product, but in this case we are importing the process as designed externally in the Signavio Process Editor.

 Install on your machine